-- gallstones (cholesterol stones made of hardened fat (lipid) material or pigment stones made of bilirubin)
+- gallstones (cholesterol stones made of hardened fat material or pigment stones made of bilirubin)

-- hepatitis (swelling of the liver that decreases its ability to function)
+- hepatitis (disease and swelling of the liver that decreases its ability to function)

 - pancreatic cancer

-- blood disorders, such as hemolytic anemia (a decreased amount of red blood cells in the body, which leads to fatigue and weakness)
+- blood disorders, such as hemolytic anemia (the rupture or destruction of red blood cells that lead to a decreased amount of red blood cells in your circulation, which leads to fatigue and weakness)

-- an adverse reaction to or overdose of a medication, such as acetaminophen
+- an adverse reaction to or overdose of a medication, such as an acetaminophen (Tylenol)

 Your doctor will first conduct blood tests to determine the cause of your jaundice.
 A blood test can not only determine the total amount of bilirubin in your body, but it can also help detect indicators of other diseases such as hepatitis.

 - liver function tests: a series of blood tests that measure levels of certain proteins and enzymes the liver produces when it’s healthy and when it’s damaged